cwittens/DispersiveShallowWater.jl/docs/src/SBP_Operators.md

 ## 3. Types of SBP Operators

-In practice SBP operators come in various *flavours*.
+In practice SBP operators come in various *flavors*.
 Consult the [documentation of SummationByPartsOperators.jl](https://ranocha.de/SummationByPartsOperators.jl/stable/) for more details on how to construct the different types.

 ### Central Finite Difference (FD) SBP Operators